-Whilst exciting and beneficial both in and out of the context of education, much ICT, particularly web-based resources, are not consistently policed.
+Whilst exciting and beneficial both in and out of the context of education, much computing, particularly webbased resources, are not consistently policed.
 All users need to be aware of the range of risks associated with the use of these Internet technologies and that some have minimum age requirements, usually 13 years.